Unit 9.1

 Concessive clause usually follow the concessive conjunctions even if, in spite of/despite of, notwithstanding, whereas, while and yet.

-We start with the main clause followed by a concessive conjuction and a concessive clause (we don’t use a comma here).
+We start with the main clause followed by a concessive conjuction and a concessive clause (we do not use a comma here).
 We can also start with a concessive conjuction followed by a concessive clause, a comma and the main clause.

 For example: